celestiaorg/docs/docs/nodes/itn-claim-rewards.md

-# Claim Your Validator Rewards
+# Claim your validator rewards

 ## Description